ddvk/remarkable-hacks/README.md

 - clock (check the Timezones)
 - support for transparent pixels in suspended.png (only when using no lock passcode) and sleeping.png (after reboot)

-## Known issues
-- had to remove the tooltips / tutorial

 # Installation
 Find the ssh password (**write it down and keep it safe**)